SoftInstigate/restheart-website/learn/files-buckets.md

 ### The "properties" part

-It's possibile to add an optional form data part to the request by using the **properties** field name.
+It's possible to add an optional form data part to the request by using the **properties** field name.
 The content of this field is automatically parsed as JSON data, so **it must be valid JSON**: